My Top Tips to Relieve Muscle Tension

-Invest in a Foam Roller and some Massage balls – As a Massage Therapist these are my best friends.
+Which leads me nicely into my next tip - invest in a Foam Roller and some Massage balls.
+As a Massage Therapist these are my best friends.
 They are great for reaching hard to reach areas on the upper back and do ease tight muscles.
 However if you’re new to foam rolling, do seek advice form a Therapist.
-Also if you are in chronic pain or have swelling forgo the foam rolling for my next tip.
+Also if you are in chronic pain or have swelling forgo the foam rolling.

 Self-Massage – You will be surprised on how much relief a good self-massage session can bring.
 It’s great for neck and shoulder tension, as well as tight forearms and hands.
 If you suffer from tension headaches or find it hard to relax, I really do recommend this.
 If you don’t know where to start, then many Therapists offer classes, or 1-2-1 appointments.
-Made by Pure Hands offers a weekly Friday evening session which is free/donation based.
+Made by Pure Hands offers a Friday evening session.
 But you can also book a one to one session, or organise a group appointment with some of your friends or colleagues, for more details visit our new self-massage workshop page.

-See an Osteopath – You may not be able to book a Massage just yet, but many Osteopaths have gone back to work.
-Most Osteopaths do soft tissue (muscle) work as well as skeletal alignment and joint work.
-So it’s well worth paying one a visit.
+See an Osteopath – Osteopaths are great as they do both soft tissue (muscle) work as well as skeletal alignment and joint work.
+So it’s well worth paying one a visit if you think you have more than muscle tension.
 If you’re not keen on the cracking, (not all Osteopaths do this type of manipulation) have a chat beforehand.
 Most Osteopaths are doing online or phone consultations before your actual appointment.